Lydia Russo, Assistant Dean

 Lori Garrett, Associate Director

 Lori Garrett partners with students to assist them in developing individualized career strategies for achieving their professional goals.
-She also provides supports for the various educational programs and initiatives of the Career Center.
+She also provides support for the various educational programs and initiatives of the Career Center.
 Prior to joining Emory Law, she worked for the Minority Corporate Counsel Association as Vice President and Managing Director, SE Region, and practiced corporate and commercial real estate law at Weissman Nowack Curry & Wilco, P.C. and McGuireWoods LLP.
 She received her JD from the University of Southern California Gould School of Law, and her BA in psychology and Spanish from the Spelman College.

-Jackson D. White III, Program Coordinator
+Jackson D. White III, Administrative Assistant

 Jack White coordinates all programs and plans events for the Career Center's 23 student practice societies.
 He works with other universities to process reciprocity requests, and he also assists with managing the Career Center's Facebook pages.
 He is the primary point of contact for the center: making appointments, answering phone calls, and assisting with general inquiries.
 Jack has been with Emory Law since 2011 and the Career Center since 2012.